Home » Cakes & Pies » Pineapple Upside Down Cake

 • Please note, fresh pineapple slices release juice while baking that combines with the brown sugar to form a sweet caramel-like sauce.
 Being a toffee and caramel lover, I’ve always loved the gooey, chewy, drippy, buttery caramel sauce that forms on the top and drips down the sides of this cake.

-• You can store this cake chilled for up to 5 days.
+• You can store this Pineapple Upside Down Cake in an airtight container chilled in the refrigerator for up to 5 days.

 Southern-cake-recipes